douglatornell/2013-09-26-ubc/lessons/ubc-shell/intro_to_shell_JAG.md

 Nano is a very simple text editor that only a programmer could really love.
 Figure 9 shows what it looks like when it runs: the cursor is the blinking square in the upper left, and the two lines across the bottom show us the available commands.
 (By convention, Unix documentation uses the caret ^ followed by a letter to mean "control plus that letter", so ^O means Control+O.)

-Let's type in a short quotation (Figure 10) then use Control-O to write our data to disk.
+Let's type in a short quotation(FIXME!!!) then use Control-O to write our data to disk.
 Once our quotation is saved, we can use Control-X to quit the editor and return to the shell.

+		Student exercise: Make a new directory and make a new file.
+Check that it is present.
+Check the content. (list the step.

+		#type in your data and then to save you hit Ctl-O (^ caret is used for ctrl (I used to think it was carrot thinking it was an upside down carrot))

+		Save by hitting Ctrl O and then Ctrl -X to exit.

 #### Which Editor? ####

 When we say, "nano is a text editor," we really do mean "text": it can only work with plain character data, not tables, images, or any other human-friendly media.
 We use it in examples because almost anyone can drive it anywhere without training, but please use something more powerful for real work.
 On Unix systems (such as Linux and Mac OS X), many programmers use Emacs or Vim (both of which are completely unintuitive, even by Unix standards), or a graphical editor such as Gedit.
 On Windows, you may wish to use Notepad++.